 Volunteer

 At Sandy Bear we are lucky to have amazing volunteers who support our children and young people in a variety of ways, from assisting at the Family Support groups, raising much needed funds for the charity, to sending out teddy bears to bereaved youngsters, there is a role for everyone.
 On this page you will find our current volunteer opportunities for across Wales.
-We like to build a long-term meaningful relationship with our volunteers, and therefore we only advise for new volunteers when we have a specific role.
+We like to build a long-term meaningful relationship with our volunteers, and therefore we only advertise for new volunteers when we have a specific role.

 If you don’t see a role that matches your requirements, please join our Talent Community, and we can match your skills and experience to our volunteering roles.